izka1/brain_code_blog/content/Neuroimaging_docs/Neurobiology/basic_neuroanatomy.md

 - Temporal Lobe

 There may be three additional regions that we can divided the brain into:
-- Limbic Lobe:
-- Insula:
-- Central Lobe:

-THe parieto occipital suclus appears on the lateral aspct of the brain

-THe notch that separates the occipital and temporal lobs is called the pre-occipital lobe.

-We may actually have 7 regions that we can divide the brain into.

-Ddtionally we have:

-- Cinculate gyrus connects to the inferor aspect of the brain (temporal lobe).
-This connects to the parahippocampal gyrus.
-This creates the LIMBIC lobe.
+- Limbic Lobe: cingulate gyrus connects to the temporal lobe.
+This connects to the parahippocampal gyrus, creating the limbic lobe
-- The Sylivian fissue has a pocket of CSF.
-There is a structure inside (similar to an island) This region is called the INSULA.
+- Insula: the Sylvian fissure has a pocket of CSF.
+The structure inside this region is known as the insula
-- Either side of the central sulcus there is the precentral gyrus and the post-central gyrus.
-This combined region is somtimes refered to as: the CENTRAL LOBE.
+- Central Lobe: either side of the central sulcus there is the precentral gyrus and the post-central gyrus.
+This combined region is somtimes refered to as the central lobe

 ## Axes